4 Things to AVOID When You Have Sore Muscles

 Constantly changing your gym routine because you want to try and avoid muscles soreness is not advisable.
 Your body needs time to adapt to the new movement patterns and load.
 Once this happens the soreness you feel will reduce as your body becomes a custom to your routine.
 Avoiding exercises due to soreness doesn’t allow this conditioning to occur.
 Give it a few weeks, I promise the extreme pain you felt after your first session will be a thing of the past.

-AVOID – Plyometric Exercises when your Sore.
+Tip 4 AVOID – Plyometric Exercises when you have Sore Muscles.

 Engaging in a program that involves high intensity running jumping or sprints is great, But when your body can’t handle it, its a recipe for disaster.
 If you are struggling to walk after a leg session, why would you try and overload the body with exercise which require precision technique, timing and explosive muscle movement?
 You wouldn’t.
 Be smart about your training.
 If you are unexpectedly sore after a session, change your workout routine.
 They shouldn’t be set in stone.
 Listen to your body.

-If you would like further information on how we can help or if you have a question please feel free to get in touch with our staff at [email protected] or call 9500 2030
+If you would like further information on how we can help or if you have a question please feel free to get in touch with our staff at info@equilibriumsas.com.au or call 9822 1900

 Striving to make you feel better today, than you did yesterday!